taviosammy/UFO/README.md

 # Summary: In a summary statement, describe one drawback of this new design and two recommendations for further development.

 The project overall works as intended.
-Areas of improvement are being able to enter input regardless of capitalization, access to a dynamic database that can grow and real-time filtering without the need to hit enter.
+An area of improvement is being able to enter input regardless of capitalization.
+Access to a dynamic database that can grow and real-time filtering without the need to hit enter are oportunities to further enhance the webpage's offering.